Fungal Ear Infection

 How is a fungal ear infection diagnosed?

 It you've just come back from SCUBA diving in Hawaii, your doctor may well suspect a fungal cause for your ear infection.
-Otherwise, because a fungal infection looks just like an infection from germs (bacteria), it's unlikely to be the first thing your doctor thinks of.
+They may also suspect it from what they see when they examine you, or if you have a reason to be more prone to fungal infections because your immune system isn't working properly.
+Otherwise, because a fungal infection can look like an infection from germs (bacteria), it's unlikely to be the first thing your doctor thinks of.
 Most likely, a fungal infection will only be suspected if your infection does not improve with antibiotic drops prescribed for a bacterial infection.

 Will I need any tests for a fungal ear infection?